madduci/remote-environments/README.md

 ## Gotchas

+* VSCodium, the stripped version of Visual Studio Code **does not work** since it requires closed source components only available in Code

 * Every time you rebuild an image and start a desired environment, you have to cleanup your list of authorized keys in your SSH client (in Linux, usually the file ~/.ssh/known_hosts)

 * If you want to save your work outside the container, you have three options: